 - Easily locate both national and local council

-What does it mean to be a go-getting Girl Scout?
-It’s all
+Scouting.
+What does it mean to be a Girl Scout?
+You’ll find it all

 in The Girl’s Guide to Girl Scouting.
 These grade level-specific

-binders will help you break it down for your girls.
-It’s part
+binders will break it down for your girls.
+It’s part handbook, part

-for real-world advice from fellow troop leaders who've been there,

-Leaders, on the Girl
+advice from fellow troop leaders who've been there, this volunteer-to-volunteer resource on the Girl

-Scouts of the USA website has what you need for a
+Scouts of the USA website has what you need for a successful troop year.

-service units or communities.
+communities.
 You’ll find a local network of fellow leaders and

-administrative volunteers ready to offer tips and advice
+administrative volunteers ready to offer tips and advice to help you

 Your service unit is one of many specific geographic areas within